 protractor become popular to do end to end testing for angularJS apps.

 Protractor is a node.js program built on top of WebDriverJS (selenium web driver in Java script). that simulates user actions on browser.

-- Extending web driver features -Supports all features of selenium web driver and extending itself to support for angularJS.
+- As Protractor is extending web driver features – Supports all features of selenium web driver and extending itself to support for angularJS.

 - Installation is quite straight forward (by use of npm command)

-- Several IDEs to write protractor tests – Atom, Visual Studio code, Eclipse, Sublime text etc
+- Several IDEs [Free] to write protractor tests – Atom, Visual Studio code, Eclipse, Sublime text etc

 - Protractor uses Jasmine or Mocha framework for syntax (popular framework used to test java script)

 - Good integration with Cucumber for BDD tests.

 - Can be used to test both angular and non-angular based applications

 Protractor programming language